 INO-5150 SynCon® immunotherapy for prostate cancer

 INO-5150 is Inovio’s dual-antigen SynCon® immunotherapy targeting prostate-specific membrane antigen (PSMA) and prostate-specific antigen (PSA).
 INO-5150 was generated by the creation of PSA and PSMA synthetic consensus antigens based on human and primate antigen gene sequences.
-By creating synthetic consensus gene sequences for the antigens coded by the immune therapy that slightly differ from native proteins, the intent of this immunotherapy design is to help break the body’s tolerance of self-made prostate cancer cells.
+By slightly differentiating this sequence from the human antigen, this immunotherapy may help break the body’s tolerance of self-made prostate cancer cells.

-Following strong positive preclinical data, including a simian study in which immunization with INO-5150 generated strong and robust T-cell immune responses, and a murine study in which treatment with INO-5150 induced potent antibody and T-cell responses, Inovio plans to advance its prostate cancer immunotherapy into human trials.
-We intend to initiate a phase I clinical study in the third quarter of 2015.
+Following strong positive preclinical data, including a simian study in which immunization with INO-5150 generated strong and robust T-cell immune responses, and a murine study in which treatment with INO-5150 induced potent antibody and T-cell responses, Inovio launched a human trial in the third quarter of 2015.

 In 2013, more than 238,000 new cases were diagnosed and over 29,000 men died from prostate cancer in the U.S. alone.
 The development of a new treatment for prostate cancer would be a significant medical advancement given that present treatment options (surgery, radiation and hormone deprivation), while somewhat effective, all carry deleterious side effects and are often not a long-term cure.